Mirka1405/mindustry-88x88-imagegenerator/README.md

 2. Run "pip install keyboard" in shell (only tested on windows)
 3. Download and run the script
 4. Choose an image (has to be located in same folder as script)
+5. Copy the schematic.txt into schematic menu in game, then build the schematic
-5. After commands are generated, open game and start copying the commands in empty processors
+6. After commands are generated, open game and start copying the commands in empty processors
-6. Every time you press escape, new code will be copied in your clipboard
+7. Every time you press escape, new code will be copied in your clipboard
-7. Turn on the switch to start drawing!
+8. Turn on the switch to start drawing!
 (Only tested on square images.
 I do not know what happens otherwise.
 Maybe it will stretch, maybe just resize to fit in, maybe not.)